Defasium/slov2idiom/README.md

 |[cointegrated/LaBSE-en-ru](https://huggingface.co/cointegrated/LaBSE-en-ru)|127M|768|MEAN| **0.754444** | **0.754402** |

-In an ideal scenario, we would like to use a model with a minimum number of parameters and with high accuracy.
+In an ideal case scenario, we would like to use a model with a minimum number of parameters and with high accuracy.
 However, even if we finetune **rubert-tiny** on STSb dataset we would get at best only 66% spearman rank correlation.

 ## Feature selection
 At the same time, we would like to use smaller embeddings due to the curse of dimensionality when searching among our embeddings.